felipe-m/tutorial_freecad_wb/tut_fwb_3.md

 ## Description
 In the second [tutorial](./tut_fwb_2.md) we learned how to create a dialog for a FreeCAD command Workbench.

-Now we are going to an input box in the dialog to be able to set the length
+Now we are going to include an input box in the dialog to be able to set the length of the edges we are going to create

 Check the [index](./readme.md) for more tutorials